katiadobra/cv/README.md

 I am a developer who enjoys writing Javascript and creating websites, using up-to-date technologies.

-My goal is to become awesome at writing simple, scalable and readable code - through practice, learning and applying different programming paradigms, and by studying the approaches of other developers.
+My goal is to become awesome at writing simple, scalable and readable code - through practice, learning and applying different programming paradigms.

 ### SKILLS